Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercise-2-Answer.md

 default probability even more.
 This is reasonable as low credit level means low payback ability, thus more likely to default.

-The sampling process (*It then attempted to match each default with similar sets of loans that had not defaulted*) is not appropriate for predicting defaults.
+The sampling process (*“It then attempted to match each default with similar sets of loans that had not defaulted”*) is not appropriate for predicting defaults.
 Features used in prediction are similar between defaulted and not defaulted cases.
 Thus, the outcome variable `Default` has high variance and low robustness.